Kinovea/kinovea-docs/source/advanced/post_recording_command.rst

 Post-recording commands
 =========================

-Post-recording commands let you execute external programs right after a recording is finalized, using the created file as an argument to these programs.
+Post-recording commands let you execute external programs right after a recording is finalized.
+The created file can be passed as an argument to the external program.
 This can be used to automatically copy the file to a different location, perform compression or apply post-processing.

 Command editor
 ----------------